 Remember, adaptation is an ongoing process.
 As a business owner, it’s important to continually assess your strategies, be open to feedback in your different marketing channels, and make necessary adjustments to stay relevant and competitive in a dynamic business environment.

 Have Fantastic User Experience

 The My Starbucks Rewards App has a point system that lets customers score free drinks and food items.
 The app also makes it easy to order ahead of time and pay before pickup.
 It didn’t take long for customers to get attached to Starbucks because of this personalized experience.
 Today, 64% of companies say their loyalty program is the best way to connect with customers.
 Other companies are quickly picking up the Starbucks customer incentive strategy.
-The lesson is that rewarding customers will keep them coming back.
+The business lessons learned is that rewarding customers will keep them coming back.